sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 > NOTE: Only "local" type depots are supported.

-There is one field for configuring which depots are mirrored/synchronized as repositories:
+Use the `depots` field to configure which depots are mirrored/synchronized as Git repositories to Sourcegraph:

-- [`depots`](perforce.md#depots)<br>A list of depot paths that can be either depot root or a arbitrary subdirectory.
+- [`depots`](perforce.md#depots)<br>A list of depot paths that can be either a depot root or an arbitrary subdirectory.

 ### Repository permissions

-> WARNING: Permissions syncing for Perforce depots is not yet supported, so all files that are synced from the Perfoce Server is readable by all Sourcegraph users.
-Following docs are based on prototypes and subject to change significantly.
+> WARNING: Permissions syncing for Perforce depots is not yet supported.
+All files that are synced from the Perforce Server will be readable by all Sourcegraph users.
+The following docs are based on prototypes and are subject to change.

-Sourcegraph only supports repository-level permissions, and does not have perfect one-to-one match to Perforce access control lists (which supports file-level permissions).
-The mitigation we have is to allow site admin to sync arbitrary subdirectories of depots to appear as repositories in Sourcegraph using `depots` configuration option, and the rule of thumb is to use the most concrete path of your permissions boundary.
+Sourcegraph only supports repository-level permissions and does not match the granularity of Perforce access control lists (which supports file-level permissions).
+The workaround is for site admins to sync arbitrary subdirectories of a depot, which can then enforce permissions in Sourcegraph.
+We suggest using the most concrete path of your permissions boundary.

-For example, if your Perforce depot `//Sourcegraph/` have different permisions for `//Sourcegraph/Backend/` and some subdirectories of  `//Sourcegraph/Frontend/`, we recommend setting the following `depots`:
+For example, if your Perforce depot `//Sourcegraph/` has different permissions for `//Sourcegraph/Backend/` and some subdirectories of `//Sourcegraph/Frontend/`, we recommend setting the following `depots`:

 ```json
 {